pgruber2/EducationalWeb/README.md

 # EducationalWeb

+The following instructions have been tested with Python2.7 on Linux and MacOS

 1. You should have ElasticSearch installed and running -- https://www.elastic.co/guide/en/elasticsearch/reference/current/targz.html

 2. Create the index in ElasticSearch using create_es_index.py